BLCM/bl3mods/Apocalyptech/README.md

   default is `1.09`.
 BL1's is maybe `1.045` (BL1 doesn't have a single scaling
   factor, but apparently that value works pretty well), BL2's is `1.13`, and TPS's is `1.1`.
+- `photo_mode_unlock.txt` - Lets the camera in Photo Mode go extremely far, and also speeds it up so that getting across the map isn't super slow.
+Untested exactly *how* far you can go; might not be able to go literally all the way across every map, but you can at least go between the two Fast Travels in The Droughts.

 ## Economy-related Mods